Phenomenological rate formulas for over-barrier ionization of hydrogen and helium atoms in strong constant electric fields: Ionization in the near-OBI regime

 When the field is not too large ($F\lesssim 4F_c$), it is in principle possible to take the ADK tunneling formula as basis and modify it by suitable correction factors.
 By fitting to numerical ionization rates that have been obtained by the complex scaling method, Tong and Lin have proposed the following empirical OBI rate formula \cite{TongLin}:

-with the charge $Z_c$ of the atomic core and a single, atom-specific fit parameter $\alpha$.
+with a single, atom-specific fit parameter $\alpha$.
 The latter has been determined for a number of atomic species in \cite{TongLin}.
 In particular, taking $Z_c=1$ and $\alpha = 6$ for hydrogen, this formula works well up to $F\approx 2.5F_c$.
 The correction factor depends on the properties of the considered atom and scales in the exponent linearly with the applied field.

 By the same strategy, a three-parameter correction factor was obtained by Zhang et al. \cite{Zhang, sign}:

 In addition to a linear term $\sim F$ in the exponent of the correction factor, it also contains a constant and a quadratic term $\sim F^2$.
 The enlarged number of fit parameters allows the authors to extend the applicability range of their OBI rate formula as compared with Eq.~\eqref{Tong-Lin}.
 For the case of hydrogen, Eq.~\eqref{Zhang} gives good results up to $F\approx 4.5F_c$, with the optimized values $a_1=0.11714$, $a_2=-0.90933$ and $a_3=-0.06034$.